qfma/shogun-wiki/GSoC_2015_project_hmms.md

  - Visualize imputation results in an iPython notebook

 ### Description
-There are  three major parts to this projects
- - Cleaning up Shogun's HMM implementation (mostly to be done in pre-GSoC phase, see below)
- - Extending HMM with a simple MCMC sampler
- - Build a pipeline to impute genotypes using sample data and data from the 1000 genome project

-### Details

 Hidden Markov Models (HMMs) have been used extensively in Bioinformatics to solve problems of biological sequence analysis.
 Among others, HMMs can be used to predict transcription factor binding sites [1], align sequences [2], find conserved sequence motives [3] and statistically infer ("impute") unobserved genotypes for Genome Wide Association Studies ([GWAS](http://en.wikipedia.org/wiki/Genome-wide_association_study)) [4].
 One of the most popular tools at the moment that is able to impute genotypes, [Impute 2](https://mathgen.stats.ox.ac.uk/impute/impute_v2.html) [5, 6], uses HMMs and a Markov Chain Monte Carlo type algorithm; however, the software is not available under an open source license and only free for [academic use](http://www.stats.ox.ac.uk/~marchini/software/gwas/gwas.html#licence).
 In this project you will cleanup and optimize the HMM implementation in the Shogun Toolbox and subsequently use the HMMs to build a Bioinformatics pipeline to statistically impute genotypes in a sample dataset using the densely typed [1000 genome](http://www.1000genomes.org/) data as a background set.